elyubich/elyubich.github.io/_pages/about.md

 <div class="flex">
 <img class="photo" src="{{site.url}}/images/bio-photo.jpeg" />
 <div class="text">
 I am a PhD Candidate in Economics at the University of California, Berkeley.
-I am also a Graduate Student Researcher at the Energy Institute at Haas, a California Policy Lab Graduate Fellow, and a Washington Center for Equitable Growth Grantee.
+I am also a Graduate Student Researcher at the Energy Institute at Haas and a California Policy Lab Graduate Fellow.
 <br/>
 <br/>
 I do research on energy and climate policy, public goods, and inequality.